Cleggan Hill/Mountain – Panoramic Connemara Views

 Practical Information

-• By bus: Citylink runs a daily service from Galway to Cleggan; the bus stops in the village centre, a few minutes’ walk from the trail start.
+• By bus: Citylink operates a daily service from Galway City to Cleggan.
+The bus stops in the village centre, placing you within a short walk of the trailhead.

-• Dogs are welcome on the trail but should be kept on a lead in the boggy sections.
+• Dogs are welcome but should be kept on a lead, particularly in boggy sections where ground-nesting birds may be present.

-• If you plan to walk to Omey Strand, check tide times to avoid being cut off.
+• If you plan to walk down to Omey Strand, always check tide times before heading out.
+The tidal causeway can close rapidly at high water.